Developing a mission-driven compensation strategy

 Current and prospective employees may no longer be satisfied with the traditional employee benefits and perks.
 With four generations in the workplace, agencies should confirm they have the right attraction and retention levers in place, including understanding what makes their workforce tick.

 Unsurprisingly, all generations in the workforce want benefits and perks that will directly impact their lives and their families’ lives.
-However, they also desire non-monetary benefits, such as stability, flexibility in their jobs and where they work from, greater work-life balance, greater opportunity for personal development, and career advancement and opportunities for a phased transition into retirement.
+However, they also desire non-monetary benefits, such as stability flexible work arrangements, greater work-life balance, greater opportunity for personal development, and career advancement and opportunities for a phased transition into retirement.
+Incentive programs and other forms of indirect compensation can also play a role.

 Staying proactive